planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### Credit

-This is how much money, funding, access, or abstract “pull” a character has.
+The money, funding, access, or abstract “pull” a character has.
 The Guide assigns Credit based on the setting and Character circumstances.
 This is usually a 2 or 3 for most games.
 Credit can change wildly during play as the wheel of fortune turns.